 Agile is a hot topic at the moment.
-Agile approaches in software-intense developments are of increasing interest to fast-paced, organizations, and it is impacting project management and project managers.
+Agile approaches in software-intense developments are of increasing interest to fast-paced, organisations.
+It’s impacting project management and project managers.

 Currently, the response to Agile varies.
 Some have embraced it wholeheartedly and have extended its use well beyond its original remit.
 Some have found it doesn’t work for everything.
 Regulatory-driven projects – even IT ones – don’t succeed with Agile’s “80% complete” scenario.
 Neither is it well suited to those projects where the requirements are well known and are not volatile.